ork573/APCSFP/README.md

 ##Palindrome reads user input and determines whether the input is a palindrome through three different methods

-##FileIO parses a java file, which is currently set to "src/PigLatinator.java", and returns methods in the file that match a specified string, currently set to "hasVow"
+##FileIO parses a java file, which is currently set to "src/PigLatinator.java", and returns methods in the file that match a specified string, currently set to "Vow"

 ##Algorithm parses the file "images/languages.txt", which contains programming languages and elements commonly associated with them.
 It then reads user input and returns a list of programming languages that are associated with the user input.
 For example, entering "Apple" returns "Swift" and "Objective C"